DragonflyStats/IntroLaTex/12-plots.md

 column 1,column 2
 1,2
 11.432,2342.23123123

-we have to put the name of one column for our x, in this case x=column 1 and a second column for our y, since there are only two columns, we choose y=column 2.
-Again, the col sep=comma indicates that we use comma as our column separator.
-We can copy the whole snippet as shown above and use it over and over again, we only have to change the columns we want to plot and the filename.
-There are a lot of options to style the plots and have bar charts and so forth.
+* We have to put the name of one column for our x, in this case x=column 1 and a second column for our y, since there are only two * columns, we choose y=column 2.
+* Again, the col sep=comma indicates that we use comma as our column separator.
+* We can copy the whole snippet as shown above and use it over and over again, we only have to change the columns we want to plot and the filename.
+* There are a lot of options to style the plots and have bar charts and so forth.
 I will show a few more styles in a later tutorial or add an overview of snippets to the misc section.

 ### Summary